zachvalenta/jvns.ca/source/_posts/2014-02-15-how-was-hacker-school.markdown

 categories: hackerschool recurse
 ---

-I got back from Recurse Center 2 months ago, and people have been asking me "How was Recurse Center?" pretty frequently.
+I got back from the Recurse Center 2 months ago, and people have been asking me "How was the Recurse Center?" pretty frequently.

-Firstly, Recurse Center was amazing.
+Firstly, the Recurse Center was amazing.
 It was one of the best experiences I've had, and I owe so much to them.
 I find it a bit hard to articulate exactly why it was so great, but I'll try.

-Recurse Center is *welcoming*.
-On the first day of Recurse Center, Dave talked about how everyone is welcome at Recurse Center.
+The Recurse Center is *welcoming*.
+On the first day of my Recurse Center batch, Dave talked about how everyone is welcome at the Recurse Center.
 He asked us if anyone felt like they didn't belong, and a bunch of people raised their hands.
 He talked about how everyone who was there belongs, and we talked about things that we were excited and scared about.
 It was